tometo-dev/my-blogs/_posts/ci-cd-pipeline-watchtower.md

   url: "/assets/blog/ci-cd-pipeline-watchtower/cover.jpg"
 ---

-I wanted to setup a CI/CD pipeline where my application would finally be deployed on my local machine while also using the sweet stuff that github provided with github-actions, _local-machine_ being the key here.
+I wanted to setup a CI/CD and deployment pipeline where my application would finally be deployed on my local machine while also using the sweet stuff that github provided with github-actions, _local-machine_ being the key here.

 There can be many situations where you want the deployment to be local, particularly during the development phase, to: